 Speaking from experience at PortXchange, it is still challenging to convince a partner to share their data with us, and we urge the entire industry to be more open-minded about sharing their data, from a small agent to a major port authority.

-With that said, the underlying concerns of data sharing should not be easily dismissed, what happens to the data once shared, how is it stored, and what are the measures taken to protect it?
+With that said, the underlying concerns of data sharing should not be easily dismissed: what happens to the data once shared, how is it stored, and what measures are taken to protect it?

-As an example, In September, the French shipping giant CMA CGM informed the public about a major data breach, and a year prior to that CMA CGM was hit with a ransomware attack.
+A while ago, the French shipping giant CMA CGM informed the public about a significant data breach, and a year before that, CMA CGM was hit with a ransomware attack.

-How to minimize security risks without hindering collaboration and data sharing?
+How can we minimize security risks without hindering collaboration and data sharing?

-The last thing a company in the maritime industry wants is to lengthen the already excruciating long processes it has.
-When we think of information security we often imagine robust policies and procedures to be put in place, and while that can absolutely improve the maturity of the organization, it can also greatly hinder agility and flexibility of operation if followed strictly, often bringing minuscule security benefits to the actual security posture of the organization.
+The last thing a company in the maritime industry wants is to lengthen its already excruciating long processes.
+When we think of information security, we often imagine robust policies and procedures to be put in place.
+While that can absolutely improve the organization’s maturity, it can also greatly hinder agility and flexibility of operation if followed strictly, often bringing minuscule security benefits to the actual security posture of the organization.

-An alternative is to think proactively about security, it can greatly reduce risks while remaining agile and swift to implement new technologies or developing new data-sharing platforms, APIs, and systems
+An alternative is to think proactively about security; it can significantly reduce risks while remaining agile and swift to implement new technologies or develop new data-sharing platforms, APIs, and systems.

 Since we know all about the struggle of bringing our partners to share their data with us, we have developed an in-house data authorization system to ensure the confidentiality and overall security of what is being shared.

-In practical terms, this means that we have tight control over who has access and visibility to any piece of information displayed in products.
+In practical terms, this means we have tight control over who has access and visibility to any information displayed in products.

-To make sure this system actually works, we have undergone an extensive security audit by an external independent information security consultancy.
+To ensure this system works, we have undergone an extensive security audit by an external independent information security consultancy.
 We plan to repeat these audits twice a year.

 But data security does not end at the front-end of the application, on top of existing controls and security frameworks we put in place, we make sure our developers are on top of their game when it comes to information security, and our staff is being trained quarterly by our Information Security Officer.